 Sourdough bread covers a wide range of recipes like baguettes and many types of rye bread.
 And YES, they are perfect for vegans.
 The traditional sourdough bread contains just flour, water, salt and sourdough starter.

-It is not common, but some varieties use milk instead of water or honey as sweetener.
-Make sure to double check the ingredients before buying sourdough bread if it’s not a standard loaf.
+It is not common, but some varieties use milk instead of water or honey as sweeteners.
+Make sure to double-check the ingredients before buying sourdough bread if it’s not a standard loaf.